 Students who fail to follow College procedures regarding off-campus study, or who withdraw or take a leave of absence from Albion and thus circumvent existing College regulations regarding off-campus study, will not receive credit for course work done off-campus.

 Albion College will not endorse a program or offer credit for courses or programs that are located in areas under a travel warning by the United States Department of State.
+Exceptions to this may be granted by the College president on the recommendation of the provost and director of the Center for International Education.

 There is a reentry orientation session for students returning to Albion from off-campus programs.
 The CIE and faculty work with returning students to help them integrate the knowledge and skills gained during their experience into their campus academic program.